ThunderWolf Welcome New Student Orientation will be held the following Fridays in 2014:

 The position is voluntary and requires several hours on every other Wednesday beginning September 4th.
 Each meeting begins at 4:30pm and the time for adjournment will vary based on the number of SOF Grants presented that night.

 The application deadline for this position is

-We look forward to working with you in the Spring!!
+We look forward to working with you!!

 - Student Organization Finance Committee

 Student Organizations are permitted and encouraged to sponsor fundraising activities as a means for financing their projects, events, activities, etc. Please refer to the Student Organization Handbook for more information regarding fundraising tips and guidelines.
 This form is to help expedite the process for Student Organizations to conduct fundraisers.